Print Server for Web Check-In¶

 - Step 4

 Log in and set up the print services.
 To log in, you must enter the credentials for an account with the Checkin role.
+Additionally, you may select Remember login info if you would like to remain logged in on this device until you select sign out.
+This will keep you logged in even when the machine is restarted.

 To add a print server, click the Add Server button.
 Select one of the installed printers from the top drop down list, set the label format to the desired size (1-inch or 2-inch), and enter the kiosk name(s) this server will print labels for.
 Optionally (if the labels you have are oversized), enter margins for the four sides.
 Usually these should remain blank.
 Finally, click the Add button.